wyntau/dotfiles/README.md

     colorscheme and
     [`Markdown Extended`](https://github.com/jonschlinkert/sublime-markdown-extended)
     plugin which supports more files including Markdown highlight.

+    After installing the preference, maybe you want to reset `font_face` and `font_size` to what you prefer in `Preference.sublime-settings`.
+Also you can see what sublime packages I used in [SublimePackages](sublime3/README.md).

 - ### Task `vscode`
     Requirement(s): `git`, [Visual Studio Code](https://code.visualstudio.com)